mendix/docs/content/releasenotes/developer-portal/mendix-cloud.md

 #### Improvements

-* We added a confirmation dialogue when you delete Custom Headers.
+* We added a confirmation dialog when you delete Custom Headers.
 * We made general performance improvements.

 #### Fixes